TaiseiYamana/SCDD/README.md

 ## Introduction

 SCDD is UDA method for lieghtweight model.
-Lightweight model can be trained
+Lightweight model can be trained by cross domain distillation.

 ## Functionality